interpretml/TalkToEBM/README.md

 >    Upper Bounds (95%-Confidence Interval): {"(0.0, 36.5)": 0.966, "(36.5, 117.5)": 0.374, ..., "(3978.0, 18572.0)": -4.877}

 Given the textual representation of the graph, you can start to write your own prompts.
 Usually, the first prompt will ask the LLM to describe the graph.
-We use [guidance](https://github.com/microsoft/guidance) in order to handle sequential execution and chain-of-thought prompting.

 ```python
 t2ebm.prompts.describe_graph(graph_as_text,